njouanin/hbmqtt/readme.md

 ## Getting started

-hbmqtt is deployed on [Pypi](https://pypi.python.org/pypi/hbmqtt) and can installed simply using `pip` :
+hbmqtt is available on [Pypi](https://pypi.python.org/pypi/hbmqtt) and can installed simply using `pip` :

     $ pip install hbmqtt

 ### Client

 MQTT client resides in the `Client` class.
-The examples scripts in `samples/` sub-directory to know hos to use if for connecting, subscribing or publishing on a MQTT broker.
+The examples scripts in `samples/` sub-directory to know how to use if for connecting, subscribing or publishing on a MQTT broker.

 ## Build status
 [![Build Status](https://travis-ci.org/beerfactory/hbmqtt.svg?branch=master)](https://travis-ci.org/beerfactory/hbmqtt)